Purpose

 Intervention Model Description

-This is a two-stage study.
-Stage 1 is an open-label, single arm, sequential dose escalation.
-Stage 2 is a parallel, randomized, 2-arm, sham controlled study.
+This is a two-phase study.
+Phase 1 is an open-label, single arm, sequential dose escalation.
+Phase 2 is a parallel, randomized, 2-arm, sham controlled study.

 Primary Purpose